 With teachers, parents and friends all giving you different opinions it can be hard to pinpoint exactly what advice is best when it comes to writing your personal statement.

-So we have hunted down some of our first year students for some top tips and advice, who have all had first-hand experience of writing successful applications to Birmingham City University.
+We've also hunted down some of our first year students for some top tips and advice, who have all had first-hand experience of writing successful applications to Birmingham City University.

 Ella Squires – my tips for a winning personal statement